 Interfaith Thanksgiving Service

-The Sunday evening before Thanksgiving, the Baptist, Catholic, Congregational and Unitarian Universalist churches of Littleton present a joint interfaith service.
+The Sunday evening before Thanksgiving, the Baptist, Catholic, Latter Day Saints, Congregational and Unitarian Universalist churches of Littleton present a joint interfaith service.
 Co-led by clergy and lay leaders, the service features reflections by lay representatives on a common theme.
 Hosting the service rotates annually among the churches.

 The Yule service continues an ancient celebration at the Winter Solstice.
 On the longest night, as winter begins, the light is reborn—and so are life and love and the promise of returning spring.
 This is an intergenerational service open to all ages.